 For the 2018 edition of PAK, the EIB will showcase “Young Talent at the EIB”, featuring the works produced during the past six editions of the Artists Development Programme (ADP), the EIB mentoring and residency scheme for emerging European visual artists (under the age of 35).
-So far, 19 artists from 12 countries and Turkey have benefited from this programme enabling them to develop their artistic portfolio, bring about the “production” of an art project and be introduced to appropriate public fora.
+So far, 19 artists from 12 EU countries and Turkey have benefited from this programme enabling them to develop their artistic portfolio, bring about the “production” of an art project and be introduced to appropriate public fora.

 Ten companies and institutions (Allen&Overy, Arendt, EIB, Clearstream, Deutsche Bank Luxembourg, EY, Fidelity, Fonds Kirchberg, Pictet and UBS) based in the Kirchberg area, in Luxembourg are participating in the PAK initiative initiated in 2006 by Clearstream / Deutsche Börse Group inviting the public to discover on a specific day the usually private architecture, art collections or gardens.